chjchjchjchjchj/chjchjchjchjchj.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I am Haojun Chen.
 I am currently a second-year Ph.D. student at the Institute for Artificial Intelligence, Peking University, advised by [Prof. Yaodong Yang](https://www.yangyaodong.com/).
-My research interests include reinforcement learning, generative models, and their intersection with robotics and math.
+My research interests lie in the intersection of Generative Models and Reinforcement Learning.
+Currently, I am particularly interested in building Interactive Video World Models—generative frameworks that can generate and simulate dynamic environments with physical consistency and real-time feedback.
 Please do not hesitate to reach out to me via email at [chenhaojun@stu.pku.edu.cn](chenhaojun@stu.pku.edu.cn)!

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 One paper gets accepted in ICRA 2026.
 - *2025.05*: &nbsp;🎉🎉 One paper gets accepted in ICML 2025.
 - *2024.09*: &nbsp;🎉🎉 One paper gets accepted in NeurIPS 2024.